makersacademy/takeaway-challenge/README.md

 additional notes:
 * menu is currently hardcoded to one menu list that initializes with every new restaurant instance

+#### Things that could be added:

+[ ] ensure an order can't be completed if nothing in the basket [ ] minimum total of £15 for each order
+[ ] A customer can delete from the order

 #### IRB testing